Free Buyers Guide

 Here’s Another Example: Think of a solar system like the motorway.

 Microinverters excel in scenarios with shading because each panel operates independently.
-Shading on one panel does not affect the performance of the panel next to it if it’s receiving direct sunlight.
-Each panel is able to output to its maximum power.
-They are extremely efficient.
+Shading on one panel does not affect the performance of the panel next to it.
+If some of the panels are receiving full sunlight, they will still produce at full power.
+They are extremely efficient systems because of this.

-Panel Orientation: No two roofs in the Sydney metro area are the same.
-Of course, there are exceptions to this, like the occasional housing development.
-For the most part, each solar system will have a unique design once your installer factors in roof real estate and your household’s energy use and needs.
+Panel Orientation: No two roofs in Sydney are exactly alike.
+Sure, you’ll get the occasional cookie-cutter housing development, but for the most part, every solar system ends up with its own unique design.
+For the most part, every solar system will need to be customised a bit once your installer factors in roof real estate and your household’s energy use and needs.

 Panels facing different directions perform more efficiently: